tom-sims/ma-crossover-risk-overlay/README.md

-#Moving Average Crossover with ML Risk Control & Volatility Targeting
-Overview
-This project explores a classic moving average crossover strategy on SPY and progressively extends it with machine learning–based risk control and volatility targeting.
-The goal was not to build a high-return or production-ready trading system, but to understand:
-Where simple trend-following strategies fail

-How machine learning can (and cannot) add value

-How professional risk management techniques improve robustness

-The final result is a risk-controlled trend-following strategy with significantly reduced drawdowns and improved risk-adjusted performance.

-1. Baseline Strategy: Moving Average Crossover
-The project began with a simple, well-known strategy:
-Compute a fast and slow moving average of price

-Go long when the fast MA is above the slow MA

-Stay out of the market otherwise

-Signals are shifted forward by one day to avoid lookahead bias

-This type of strategy is widely studied and serves as a baseline trend-following signal, not an alpha-generating model.
-Key Observations
-The strategy captures long-term trends reasonably well

-It suffers from large drawdowns during market crashes

-Performance is highly dependent on market regime (trending vs choppy)

-This confirmed a common result in quantitative finance: trend-following works, but risk management dominates outcomes.

-2. First ML Attempt: Regime Classification (What Didn’t Work) The next step was to explore whether machine learning could identify favorable market regimes.
-Approach
-Engineered market state features (MA slopes, MA distance, volatility)

-Trained a Random Forest classifier to label periods as:

-“Good for trend-following”

-“Bad for trend-following”

-Used ML as a binary gate:

-Only trade when ML predicted a favorable regime

-Result
-This approach consistently reduced exposure too aggressively, leading to:
-Missed upside

-Flat equity curves

-Lower overall performance

-Key Insight
-Using ML as a hard decision-maker (“trade / don’t trade”) is often counterproductive in financial markets.
-This mirrors findings in academic and professional research:
-ML is rarely effective as a strict timing tool, especially for short-horizon predictions.

-3. Reframing ML: From Prediction to Risk Control Rather than abandoning ML, the role of ML was redefined.
-New Perspective
-Instead of asking:
-“Should I trade?”
-The ML model was used to ask:
-“How risky does the current environment appear?”
-Implementation
-The Random Forest outputs probabilities, not binary predictions

-These probabilities are interpreted as regime confidence

-ML does not decide direction

-ML only reduces exposure during high-risk regimes

-This transformed ML into a risk overlay, not a signal generator.

-4. Volatility Targeting
-To further stabilize the strategy, volatility targeting was introduced.
-Motivation
-Even with better regime handling, fixed position sizing leads to:
-Excessive risk during volatile periods

-Underutilization of capital during calm periods

-Method
-Estimate rolling realized volatility

-Scale exposure so that portfolio volatility targets a fixed annual level

-Cap leverage to avoid unrealistic position sizes

-This step normalizes risk over time and is widely used in:
-Trend-following funds

-Risk parity portfolios

-CTA strategies

-5. Final Strategy Architecture
-The final pipeline is:
+Moving Average Crossover with ML Risk Control & Volatility Targeting

+Overview:

+This project explores a simple moving average crossover strategy on SPY and gradually extends it to study how machine learning and risk management techniques affect performance.

+The goal of the project was not to build a profitable trading system, but to better understand:

+   - Where basic trend-following strategies break down

+   - How machine learning can be applied in a realistic way

+   - Why risk management often matters more than signal quality

+The final strategy focuses on reducing risk and drawdowns rather than maximizing returns.

+First Strategy: Moving Average Crossover

+The project started with a standard moving average crossover strategy:

+   - A fast and a slow moving average are calculated on price

+   - The strategy goes long when the fast MA is above the slow MA

+   - It stays out of the market otherwise

+   - Signals are shifted forward by one day to avoid lookahead bias

+This type of strategy is commonly used as a basic trend-following example.

+Observations:

+   - The strategy captures long-term market trends reasonably well

+   - It experiences large drawdowns during market crashes

+   - Performance varies significantly depending on market conditions

+This reinforced a common idea in quantitative finance: Trend-following can work, but risk management is critical.

+Initial ML Approach: Regime Classification

+The next step was to test whether machine learning could help identify market regimes where trend-following performs better.

+Approach:

+   - Created features such as moving average slopes, MA distance, and rolling volatility

+   - Trained a Random Forest classifier to label periods as favorable or unfavorable

+   - Used the model as a binary filter to allow or block trades

+Outcome:

+This approach did not work well in practice.
+The model tended to block trading too often, which resulted in:

+   - Missed profitable trends

+   - Long periods of flat performance

+   - Worse overall results

+This showed that using ML as a strict “trade or don’t trade” decision tool can be ineffective.

+Using ML for Risk Control Instead of Prediction

+Instead of discarding ML entirely, I changed what it was doing.

+Rather than asking whether the strategy should trade, the model was used to estimate how risky the current market environment appears.

+   - The model outputs probabilities instead of hard decisions

+   - These probabilities are treated as a confidence or risk measure

+   - Exposure is reduced during higher-risk regimes rather than eliminated

+This allowed ML to act as a risk overlay instead of a signal generator.

+Volatility Targeting

+Volatility targeting was added to further stabilize the strategy.

+   - Rolling volatility is estimated using recent returns

+   - Position size is scaled to target a consistent level of risk

+   - Leverage is capped to keep the strategy realistic

+This approach is commonly used in systematic trading to maintain stable risk over time.

+Final Strategy Structure

+The final process is:

 Price Data
    ↓
-Moving Average Signal (Direction)
+Moving Average Signal
    ↓
-ML-Based Risk Overlay (Exposure Reduction)
+ML-Based Risk Adjustment
    ↓
-Volatility Targeting (Position Scaling)
+Volatility Targeting
    ↓
 Backtest with Transaction Costs

-Each component has a clear, limited role:
+Each component has a specific role:

-Moving averages provide directional bias
+   - Moving averages determine direction

-ML controls downside risk
+   - ML adjusts risk exposure

-Volatility targeting stabilizes returns
+   - Volatility targeting controls overall risk

-6. Results & Takeaways
+Results and Takeaways

-Key Outcomes
-Raw returns were lower than buy-and-hold
+   - The final strategy produces lower returns than buy-and-hold

-Volatility and drawdowns were dramatically reduced
+   - Volatility and drawdowns are significantly reduced

-Risk-adjusted performance (Sharpe ratio) improved significantly

-Maximum drawdowns were reduced to single-digit percentages
+   - Risk-adjusted performance improves compared to the baseline

+   - Large losses during market stress are avoided

-Main Lessons
+Key Lessons

-Simple strategies fail primarily due to poor risk management
+   - Simple strategies often fail due to poor risk control

-ML is more effective as a risk control tool than a predictor
+   - ML is more effective as a risk management tool than a predictor

-Robustness and interpretability matter more than optimization

-Accepting lower returns in exchange for stability is often rational
+   - Improving robustness can be more important than increasing returns

-7. Limitations & Future Work
+Limitations and Future Work

-This project intentionally avoids overfitting and complexity.
-Known limitations include:
+This project has several limitations:

-Single asset (SPY)
+   - Only one asset (SPY) is tested

-Daily data only
+   - Daily data is used

-No macroeconomic features
+   - No macroeconomic or cross-asset features are included

-No walk-forward retraining

-Possible extensions:
+Possible next steps include:

-Apply to multiple assets
+   - Testing on additional assets

-Walk-forward ML retraining
+   - Walk-forward retraining of the ML model

-Portfolio-level risk allocation
+   - Portfolio-level analysis

-Comparative analysis across MA parameter ranges